DegreeCalc

 Virginia College Costs Overview

 Virginia is home to 8+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at VA public universities is $14,200 per year, which is 30% above the national average of $10,940.
+The average in-state tuition at VA public universities is $14,200 per year, which is 30% above the national planning benchmark of $10,940.
 When you add room and board ($12,800/year), the total annual cost of attending a public university in Virginia reaches $27,000.

 Private universities in Virginia average $38,400 per year in tuition alone, making a 4-year private degree approximately $204,800 including room and board.
 For students seeking a more affordable path, Virginia community colleges charge an average of just $5,200 per year, offering significant savings for the first two years before transferring to a four-year institution.